Chart Color Schemes

 In terms of cultural diversity, Ashgrove records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Ashgrove's cultural diversity aligns with the broader area, as shown by its population: 80.1% born in Australia, 91.6% citizens, and 91.0% speaking English only at home.
-Christianity is the predominant religion, comprising 54.4%.
-Notably, Judaism is slightly overrepresented at 0.2%, compared to the regional average of 0.2%.
+Ashgrove's cultural diversity aligns with the broader regional average, as indicated by its population statistics: 80.1% born in Australia, 91.6% citizens, and 91.0% speaking English only at home.
+Christianity is the dominant religion, practiced by 54.4%.
+While Judaism's representation is similar to Greater Brisbane (0.2%), other religions' proportions may differ.

 Frequently Asked Questions - Diversity